jthlim/jeff-phrasing/README.md

 ```

 The keys `AO*` are used to determine which of the additional words are added.
-The form that is added depends on the tense of the verb. `*` is used to provide
+The form that is added depends on the tense of the verb. `*` is added to
-the negative version.
+get the negative version.

 | `A O` | Word            | Negative forms           |
 | ----- | --------------- | ------------------------ |